 Agency and Controlling the Old Brain with the New One

 The mammalian self has agency for reasons of survival as I have explained elsewhere.
-The self-aware consciousness of Homo sapiens has advanced over time a neocortex ability to focus on a conceptual problem and gather the information to solve it even against the wishes of the old brain.
+The self-aware consciousness of Homo sapiens has advanced over time a neocortex ability to focus on a conceptual problem and gather the information to solve it even against the wishes of the old brain, and with reason as a tool, agency can re-wire the circuits (i.e., change the premises of our belief system to some degree).
 A sense of self is essential to human mental health.
-It is clear to everyone in the current debate that not all people can use reason, some can’t and never will.
-Some will not by choice, others have been raised so irrationally (i.e., religiously), that they are permanently damaged and are confused about their personal freedom.
+Full Stop!
+However, it is clear to everyone in the current debate that not all people can use reason, some can’t and never will.
+Some will not by choice, others have been raised so irrationally (i.e., religiously, ideologically, or brutishly), that they are permanently damaged and are confused about their personal freedom.
 Not everyone develops free will.
 No debate exists here.
 Some science is complicated and difficult, let us insult you and say beyond your grade, but you’d be surprised what the effort over time can achieve.